DallasMorningNews/awesome-news-hacks/README.md

 #### How you can participate

 Send a pull request to this repo with your awesome news hack as per our [contributor guide](contributing.md).

+#### What kinds of projects should be here

+Simply put: We're looking for code that clearly enables journalism.

+What that means is obviously open to debate, but here are some ins and outs we have in mind:

+#### In
+- Couple lines of bash that jitter geodata
+- pym.js, a utility designed with dataviz publishing in mind

+#### Likely out
+- A React plugin that renders an awesome date picker
+- Code closely tied to a specific story that can really only be used to replicate the same story

 #### Curators/NICAR session emcees